-Tables 4.5 shows the number of recipients and annual amounts of tax-benefit instruments included but not simulated in EUROMOD.
-External statistics are only available for unemployment benefits and the sum of old-age and survivor pension.
+Tables 4.5 shows the number of recipients of tax-benefit instruments included but not simulated in EUROMOD.
+External statistics are only available for unemployment benefits, the sum of old-age and survivor pension and for early retirement pension.

-- The EU-SILC statistics about the number of recipients of the unemployment benefit are 26% lower than those of the National Unemployment Office for 2015 and 22% lower than the statistic for 2016.
-A possible explanation for this is that very short-term unemployed, who have received the benefit only for a limited period of time, have not reported this. - Due to the lack of external information about old-age pensions and survivor pensions as separate components, we compared the sum of both components with figures from the National Bank of Belgium.
-The EU-SILC statistics corresponds very well with these figures, with only a slight underrepresentation of 2% for 2015 and of 4% for 2016.
-This slight underrepresentation can be due to the fact that only private households were sampled in the EU-SILC, so persons in collective households, such as nursing homes, are not represented in the survey.
+- The EU-SILC statistics about the number of recipients of the unemployment benefit are 32% lower than those of the National Unemployment Office for 2016 (26% lower than the statistic for 2017, and 22% lower for 2018).
+A possible explanation for this is that very short-term unemployed, who have received the benefit only for a limited period of time, have not reported this - Due to the lack of external information about old-age pensions and survivor pensions as separate components, we compared the sum of both components with figures from the National Bank of Belgium.
+The EU-SILC statistics corresponds very well with these figures, with only a slight underrepresentation of 3% for 2016, 6% for 2017, and of 8% for 2018.
+This slight underrepresentation can be due to the fact that only private households were sampled in the EU-SILC, so persons in collective households, such as nursing homes, are not represented in the survey. - The number of recipients of early retirement pension is 2% higher in the administrative statistic about 2016 than the EU-SILC value.
+For 2017 and 2018 we see the opposite (ratios of 1.11 and 1.25 for 2017 and 2018 respectively).

-External figures about the annual amounts of these tax-benefit instruments that are included but not simulated in EUROMOD are available for education-related allowances, maternity leave, housing benefits, unemployment benefits, old-age/survivor pension, and sickness/disability benefits (see table 4.6).
+External figures about the annual amounts of these tax-benefit instruments that are included but not simulated in EUROMOD are available for education-related allowances, housing benefits, unemployment benefits, old-age/survivor pension, and early retirement pension (see table 4.6).

 - For the education-related allowances, we compared the EU-SILC figures with the expenditures on scholarships in the Flemish community and the Wallonia-Brussels Federation.
-The EU-SILC values are a bit lower than the external figures (-9% for 2015).
-This can partly be explained due to the absence of the expenses on scholarships by the German-speaking Community. - The expenditures on maternity leave are 16% lower in EU-SILC than in the administrative statistics - Although only external statistics about the housing benefits in Flanders are used, they are still 12% higher than the EU-SILC value of 2015.
-This can be due to the fact that there are only a small amount of cases in EU-SILC who are entitled to housing benefits. - The EU-SILC values about the unemployment benefits correspond relatively well with the externals statistics from the National Employment office (a ratio of 1.08 for 2015 and 1.14 for 2016). - The EU-SILC values for old-age/survivor pension correspond well with the external figures from the National Bank of Belgium, they are only 4% higher (for both 2015 and 2016).
-These higher expenditures for old-age/survivor pension found allows us to assume that the amounts reported as state pension might sometimes also include non-state pension income components, such as income support for the elderly (which counts as social assistance) and/or some types of private pensions. - Sickness and disability benefits are taken together to make a comparison with administrative data possible for the year 2015.
-Combined, EU-SILC values on these benefits are 4% higher than the administrative data.
+The EU-SILC values are lower than the external figures (-18% for 2016).
+This can partly be explained due to the absence of the expenses on scholarships by the German-speaking Community. - Although only external statistics about the housing benefits in Flanders are used, they are still 14% higher than the EU-SILC value of 2016.
+This can be due to the fact that there are only a small amount of cases in EU-SILC who are entitled to housing benefits. - The EU-SILC values about the unemployment benefits correspond relatively well with externals statistics from the National Employment office (a ratio of 0.88 for 2016, 0.96 for 2017, and 1.06 for 2018). - The EU-SILC values for old-age/survivor pension correspond well with the external figures from the National Bank of Belgium.
+They are only 4% higher for 2016 and 3% higher for 2017.
+These slightly higher expenditures for old-age/survivor pension, allow us to assume that the amounts reported as state pension might sometimes also include non-state pension income components, such as income support for the elderly (which counts as social assistance) and/or some types of private pensions. - The EU-SILC annual amounts of early retirement pension are higher than the external statistics from the National Employment Office (12%, and 40% for 2016, and 2017 respectively).